alibaba/graph-learn/docs/en/dgs/dataloader.md

 ### Initialization
 The dataloader must be initialized before the program runs.
-We provide a simple func to initialize the data loader, after deploying dgs, specify the dgs host name and the sdk will fetch info from dgs and perform the initialization automatically.
+We provide a simple func to initialize the data loader, after deploying DGS, specify the DGS host name and the sdk will fetch info from DGS and perform the initialization automatically.
 ```c++
 void Initialize(const std::string& dgs_host);
 ```